-We have audited the accompanying statement of assets and liabilities, of StoneCastle Financial Corp. (the "Company"), including the schedule of investments, as of December 31, 2016, and the related statements of operations and cash flows for the year then ended, and the changes in net assets and the financial highlights for each of the two years in the period then ended.
-These financial statements and financial highlights are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements and financial highlights based on our audit.
-The financial highlights for the year ended December 31, 2014 and for the period November 13, 2013 (commencement) to December 31, 2013 were each audited by other auditors, and in their opinions dated February 27, 2015 and February 24, 2014 (respectively), they each expressed unqualified opinions on said financial highlights.
+We have audited the accompanying statement of assets and liabilities of StoneCastle Financial Corp. (the "Company"), including the schedule of investments, as of December 31, 2017, the related statement of operations for the year then ended, the statement of cash flows for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, and the financial highlights for each of the three years in the period then ended, and the financial highlights for the year ended December 31, 2014 and for the period November 13, 2013 (commencement) to December 31, 2013 were each audited by other auditors, and in their opinions dated February 27, 2015 and February 24, 2014 (respectively), they each expressed unqualified opinions on said financial highlights.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of StoneCastle Financial Corp. as of December 31, 2017, the results of its operations for the year then ended, its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.